We are a Christian faith focused on proclaiming Jesus' soon return!

-The gracious Creator, after the six days of Creation, rested on the seventh day and instituted the Sabbath for all people as a memorial of Creation.
-The fourth commandment of God’s unchangeable law requires the observance of this seventh-day Sabbath as the day of rest, worship, and ministry in harmony with the teaching and practice of Jesus, the Lord of the Sabbath.
+Our Creator, after the six days of Creation, rested on the seventh day and instituted the Sabbath for all people as a memorial of Creation.
+The fourth commandment reminds us to keep this day special and set apart!
+It's a day of rest, worship, and ministry--all in keeping with what Jesus did, who is the Lord of the Sabbath.

 The Sabbath is a day of delightful communion with God and one another.
 It is a symbol of our redemption in Christ, a sign of our sanctification, a token of our allegiance, and a foretaste of our eternal future in God’s kingdom.
 The Sabbath is God’s perpetual sign of His eternal covenant between Him and His people.
 Joyful observance of this holy time from evening to evening, sunset to sunset, is a celebration of God’s creative and redemptive acts.